couchbaselabs/docs-ng/content/couchbase-manual-2.1/command-line-interface-for-administration.markdown

 You can initiate the flush via the REST-API.
-For information about changing this setting in the Web Console, see [Viewing Data Buckets](couchbase-manual-ready.html#couchbase-admin-web-console-data-buckets).
-For information about flushing data buckets via REST, see [Flushing a Bucket](couchbase-manual-ready.html#couchbase-admin-restapi-flushing-bucket).
+For information about changing this setting in the Web Console, see [Viewing Data Buckets](#couchbase-admin-web-console-data-buckets).
+For information about flushing data buckets via REST, see [Flushing a Bucket](#couchbase-admin-restapi-flushing-bucket).

 <a id="couchbase-admin-cbepctl-flush-params"></a>